SharonGuy2/Alcohol-Consumtion-Prediction/README.md

 # Alcohol-Consumtion-Prediction
-Final project in the course "Introduction to Data Science"
+Final project in the course "Introduction to Data Science" HIT